-c.
+b.
 Final Report

-A final report must be provided to the NSBRI at the end of the award funding period, including a detailed listing of all peer-reviewed publications.
-The final report is a requirement for eligibility for future NASA/NSBRI solicitations.
-The information in this report will consist primarily of:
+A final report must be provided to the NSBRI at the end of the 12 month funding period, including a detailed listing of all peer-reviewed publications.
+The final report is a requirement for eligibility for future NASA/NSBRI solicitations as well as for the payment of final invoices.
+This report is due 60 days post the conclusion of the funding period.